chrisryan91/JavaScript-Mini-Arcade/README.md

 The website has a homepage and four other pages each containing a game.

-- A homepage with a header and body element containing four divs with four links.
+- A homepage with a header and body element containing four div elements with four links.
 - Each link takes you to a separate html page dedicated to each game.
 - Like the homepage, the game pages contain the same header and body element containing the games.